-(A) For purposes of this Article, all mandatory training (such training as directed by the Chief), including travel time for distances in excess of thirty (30) miles in each direction, shall be considered time worked.

-(B) For purposes of this Article, all voluntary training and off-premises classroom education, including related field work, which has been approved by the Chief of Police or his designee, shall be paid in compensatory time only at the base rate, unless an employee has accumulated ninety-six (96) hours of compensatory time, at which time said time shall be paid in compensation at the base rate.

-(C) This section does not apply to courses taken under the tuition reimbursement program.
+- (A) For purposes of this Article, all mandatory training (such training as directed by the Chief), including travel time for distances in excess of thirty (30) miles in each direction, shall be considered time worked.
+The Employer agrees that it will not change an employee's shift such that a mandatory training day falls on the employee's day off.
+However, if the Employer does so, those training hours falling on an employee's day off shall be paid at time-and-one-half the employee's regular rate of pay. - (B) For purposes of this Article, all voluntary training and off-premises classroom education, including related field work, which has been approved by the Chief of Police or his designee, shall be paid in compensatory time only at the base rate, unless an employee has accumulated ninety-six (96) hours of compensatory time, at which time said time shall be paid in compensation at the base rate. - (C) This section does not apply to courses taken under the tuition reimbursement program.

-Section 7.9 Court Time
+Section 7.10 Court Time.

-(A) Police employees, when required to appear in Court at a time when the beginning and end of the appearance is wholly during off duty hours, shall be paid a minimum of four (4) hours of overtime.
+- (A) Police employees, when required to appear in Court at a time when the beginning and end of the appearance is wholly during off duty hours, shall be paid a minimum of four (4) hours of overtime.
 In the event that an employee is required to report to duty earlier than normally scheduled in order to appear in Court, following which he commences his normal shift of duty, or is required to remain on duty after his normal shift of duty, or is required to remain on duty after his normal quitting time to complete a Court appearance which begins while on duty, he shall be treated as being on overtime during those extra hours, instead of the foregoing minimums.
 No person shall be entitled to payment under this Section unless required to appear in Court by a directive of a superior or by a directive of the Department of Law, or by subpoena legally issued and served in a case in which the City is a party to the action, either directly or as the arresting entity in a criminal action prosecuted in the name of the State of Ohio.
 Employees who appear at Court must have a subpoena signed by a proper Court official in order to receive the compensation.
-Such subpoena shall be submitted along with a written request to the Chief for Court time payment.

-(B) Employees who are required to be on standby for Court shall be entitled to compensatory time only, at the base rate, for all hours on standby, with a minimum of one (1) hour, unless the employee has accumulated ninety-six (96) hours of compensatory time, at which time standby shall be paid in compensation at the base rate.
-However, if the midnight shift ends before 8:00 a.m., employees who worked the midnight shift will receive up to two (2) hours for standby so that the shift will be continuous.

-(C) Employees who are required to use their personal vehicle to travel to and from Court shall receive mileage at the current rate provided for by the I.R.S.
+Such subpoena shall be submitted along with a written request to the Chief for Court time payment. - (B) Employees who are required to be on standby for Court shall be entitled to compensatory time only, at the base rate, for all hours on standby, with a minimum of one (1) hour, unless the employee has accumulated ninety-six (96) hours of compensatory time, at which time standby shall be paid in compensation at the base rate.
+However, if the midnight shift ends before 8:00 a.m., employees who worked the midnight shift will receive up to two (2) hours for standby so that the shift will be continuous. - (C) Employees who are required to use their personal vehicle to travel to and from Court shall receive mileage at the current rate provided for by the I.R.S.
 (254.06).

-Section 7.10 Shift Differential Eligibility
+Section 7.11 Shift Differential Eligibility.